Quantum-Accelerators/quacc/docs/dev/contributing.md

 We welcome all contributions, big or small (provided they come with unit tests!).
 Here are some general guidelines and tips.
 Note that it is never too early to open a PR if you're looking for input or feedback!

+!!!
+Note

+  Thank you for reading this page!
+If you need additional incentive to contribute to quacc, we plan to eventually submit a manuscript based on this code.
+If you contribute to quacc in any significant way (e.g. adding a new recipe or module), you will be contacted to opt-in for authorship once a draft is written.
+Regardless, all contributors are acknowledged in the [About](../about/contributors.md) section of the documentation.

 ## General Tips

 When developing new recipes, it is often helpful to start from an existing example.
 In general, we recommend referring to `quacc.recipes.emt` or `quacc.recipes.tblite` as a starting point.